 Last time I was in Turkey the lira was at a very low point due to inflation.
 It was even noted in the Guinness Book of Records as the world’s least valuable currency.
-I remember buying a cup of Turkish coffee a decade ago for approximately one million lira.
+I remember buying a cup of Turkish coffee for approximately one million lira.
 It was a strange feeling to give away a six-digit note in exchange for a bucket of brown liquid.

 Today Turkey seems to feel a bit better, but there is a melancholy over Istanbul that never fades.
 They call it “hüzün”, inevitable but yet central to culture, music and writing for several decades.
 It reminds me of the Portuguese “saudade”.
 It supposedly began after the fall of the Ottoman Empire, as the citizens of modern Istanbul are surrounded by displays of former power and glory.
 A poignant reminder of the passing of time.